davisjam/davisjam.github.io/_pages/research.md

 My current research is organized around six programs.

 <style>
-/* THE READING MEASURE IS A PROPERTY OF PROSE, NOT OF THE PAGE.

-   The research pages were applying a ~700px prose measure to the whole page, so the figures, the programme grid and the publication lists were all squeezed into a single narrow column while most of the window sat empty.
-The page canvas is now broad and only the things that want a reading measure get one. */
-.page__content { --page: 1180px; --prose: 760px; }
-.research-programs, .research-programs + *, .other-works { max-width: var(--page); }
+/* The width system lives in _sass/_research.scss, keyed on :has(), so the landing and the programme pages share one definition.

-/* USE A GRID, DO NOT DRAW THE GRID (same rule as the People page).
+   USE A GRID, DO NOT DRAW THE GRID (same rule as the People page).

    These were bordered cards with a rule under the title and another above the footer.
 None of those lines encoded anything: each programme already has its